jeppebayer/cluster_tutorial/docs/cluster_tutorial.md

 That's right, it's `git`.
 You may think it's optional but it's not.
 I know what you're thinking: "I don't need git, it seems needlessly complicated..."
 Stop it!
 You're going to use it... it has been decided... by me... and I'm in charge.
 Now go create a [GitHub account](https://github.com/).
 Off you go.
 I'll wait.
 Did you do it?
 Good!
 Welcome back then!

-`Git` in combination with GitHub is perfect for keeping our projects save, accessible and reproducible.
+`Git` in combination with GitHub is perfect for keeping our projects safe, accessible and reproducible.
 And wonderfully enough, it integrates perfectly with our working environment in VScode.

 ### GWF